Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsubsection{Desired Attributes of Flag Reviewers}

-Participants frequently detailed their preferences for moderators who review the flagged content.
+Participants frequently expressed their concerns about flag reviewers’ biases and detailed their preferences regarding whether they prefer a human or AI moderator and their reasons for such preferences.
 Some participants (N = 61) mentioned that they \textbf{prefer a human reviewer} who can understand the context and nuance of the flagged post.
 Further, a few (N = 9) expressed their interest in \textbf{communicating with moderators} about the flagging process and the results.
 This suggests that users need thorough explanations for flagging outcomes through detailed conversations, revealing a preference for human interaction.
 For instance, participant P312 suggested:

 \begin{quote} \textit{Enable direct messaging with moderators for in-depth discussions.} \end{quote}

 However, other respondents (N = 24) expressed a \textbf{preference for AI-based reviewers}, such as a bot or an algorithmic moderator, to enhance fairness.
 These divergent views regarding the types of reviewers are consistent with our quantitative findings, which indicate no significant differences in perceived fairness based on the moderator type.